QCD Axion Kinetic Misalignment without Prejudice

 \section{Conclusions}

-An explicit breaking term in the Peccei-Quinn (PQ) symmetry could give rise to a nonzero velocity term for the axion field.
+An explicit breaking term in the Peccei-Quinn (PQ) symmetry could give rise to a non-zero velocity term for the axion field.
 This scenario, called kinetic misalignment (KM), has been explored in the literature in relation with baryogenesis.
+Even if the models of KM presented in the literature typically correspond to a PQ symmetry breaking happening during inflation, in this work we focused on the low-energy dynamics of an axion featuring a non-zero velocity, being agnostic about how it was produced in the early Universe.

 Here, we have discussed further implications for the delayed onset of the oscillations in the axion field that appear in the KM scenario.
 In the standard scenario, the DM axion mass depends on the relative size of the inflation scale with respect to the axion energy scale: in the pre-inflation regime, the initial misalignment angle can be tuned to achieve a specific mass scale according to the result in Fig.~\ref{fig:Oh2_th}, while in the post-inflation regime the mass is fixed by the dynamics of the axion field that yields $\theta_i = \mathcal{O}(1)$.
-In KM scenarios, different values of the DM axion mass can be explored because of the presence of the non-zero initial velocity as a new parameter: in the post-inflation regime, a specific mass scale corresponds to a given choice of $\dot\theta_i$ even when fixing $\theta_i = \mathcal{O}(1)$ (see Fig.~\ref{fig:Y-ma}).
+In KM scenarios, different values of the DM axion mass can be explored because of the presence of the non-zero initial velocity as a new parameter upon fixing $\theta_i$, see Fig.~\ref{fig:Y-ma}.